Seqenenre Tao: Monumental construction

-The relatively short length of the reign of Seqenenre Tao did not allow for the construction of many monumental structures, but it is known that he had built a new palace made of mud brick at Deir el-Ballas.
-On an adjacent hillside overlooking the river, the foundations of a building were found that almost certainly was a military observation post.
+The relatively short length of Seqenenre Tao's reign did not allow for the construction of many monumental structures, but it is known that he had built a new palace made of mud brick at Deir el-Ballas.
+On an adjacent hillside overlooking the river, the foundations of a building were found that were identified as having been a military observation post.

 A relatively large amount of pottery known as Kerma-ware was found at the site, indicating that a large number of Kerma Nubians were resident at the site.
 It is thought that they were there as allies of the pharaoh in his wars against the Hyksos.

+Historical attestations

+Seqenenre's existence is attested to by several artifacts that mention his name.